 Add or Remove a Bank Account

-Each Bank Account that will be used to issue payments to Vendors via R365 Payments must be properly setup and validated.
-On the contrary, if a Bank Account needs to be removed from R365 Payments, it can be done easily and effortlessly.
+Each bank account that will be used to issue payments to Vendors via R365 Payments must be properly setup.
+On the contrary, if a bank account needs to be removed from R365 Payments, it can be done easily and effortlessly.
 Click here to learn more about adding or removing a Bank Account to/from R365 Payments.

 Add or Remove a Vendor

 Each Vendor that will be paid via R365 Payments must have the Payment Method on their respective Vendor record set to 'R365 Payments'.
 On the contrary, if a Vendor needs to be removed from R365 Payments, it can be done easily and effortlessly.
 Click here to learn more about adding or removing a Vendor to/from R365 Payments.